aragon/hack/docs/os-building.md

 ## Examples

-We officially build and maintain a number of Aragon apps ourselves that implement the basic functionalities to manage organizations.
+We officially build and maintain a number of Aragon apps ourselves, that implement the basic functionalities to manage organizations.
 These apps are released alongside every Aragon release and are a good reference of how to build Aragon apps.
 You can view their code in the [aragon/aragon-apps](https://github.com/aragon/aragon-apps) repo.